ibm-cloud-docs/key-protect/kur.md

 ```
 {: screen}

 The IBM Cloud resource listing API returns a maximum of 100 instances.
-If the account has more than 100 KMS instances, only the first 100 will be included in the report.
-This is a known limitation.
+If the account has more than 100 KMS instances, only the first 100 are included in the report.
+This behavior is a known limitation.

 ### Invalid service-type with hs-crypto
 {: #kur-ts-invalid-service-type}

-The `--service-type` flag is only valid when scanning Key Protect instances.
+The `--service-type` flag is valid only when scanning Key Protect instances.

 ```text
 error: --service-type can only be used with --service kms
 ```
 {: screen}

-The `--service-type` flag (to filter by `dedicated` or `multi-tenant`) only applies to Key Protect (`--service kms`).
+The `--service-type` flag (to filter by `dedicated` or `multi-tenant`) applies only to Key Protect (`--service kms`).
 It is not applicable to HPCS instances.